therootcompany/greenlock.js/README.md

 returns `true` if `hostname` is a valid ascii or punycode domain name.

 (also exposed on the main exported module as `LetsEncrypt.isValidDomain()`)

-### `le.validate(args, cb)`

-Used internally, but exposed for convenience.
-Checks `LetsEncrypt.isValidDomain()` and then checks to see that the current server

-Called before `backend.register()` to validate the following:

-  * the hostnames don't use any illegal characters
-  * the server's actual public ip (via api.apiify.org)
-  * the A records for said hostnames

 ### `le.fetch(args, cb)`